chris-guerra/University-Software-Projects/2016 Operations Research/README.md

 * sensibilidadp1.py makes calculations for the scenario where we are certain with 100% probability that the product will have high exposure

 Each py file generates a .txt with the results.
 The report is available in "Informe Tarea 1 IO.pdf".

+### Homework 2: Queueing theory of a real Cinema Line (Including χ2-distribution & Kolmogorov–Smirnov test) ###

+This project involves obtaining real data from a Cinema Line to purchase tickets on a regular time and at peak peak time, to further understand demand tendencies, to predict behaviour and reduce costs.
+Arena software is used to obtain results.
+Both arrival times and customer service times are studied separately, the following images are the ones for regular times.
+The full report can be seen in Tarea_2_IO.pdf.